Ben Livshits is a Reader (Associate Professor++) at Imperial College London and an affiliate professor at the University of Washington.

 if you think you may be interested.
 Please use "Ph.D. application" or "Post-doc application" as your email subject line to be considered.
 Please highlight your existing research experience, including papers published, if any, and also why you'd like to work with me.
 I try to respond to all email, but cannot always promise it.

-I am teaching CO445H, Advanced Security
+I will be teaching CO445H, Advanced Security

 Recent position papers and technical reports